aws-samples/amazon-dynamodb-labs/content/modernizr/02-data-modeling/data-modeling-01.en.md

 ## DynamoDB Entity Aggregation Strategy

 These relationships reveal natural aggregation opportunities where related entities can be co-located within the same table partition.
 For instance, user-centric data including profile information, order history, and active cart contents share logical cohesion and similar access patterns.
+Generally a good mantra for data modeling in DynamoDB is that "data accessed together should be stored together".

 ## Partition Key Design Principles

-DynamoDB enables semantic partition key selection that provides both uniqueness guarantees and meaningful data organization.
-Rather than relying on surrogate keys, you can implement partition keys like `user_email` that enforce natural business constraints while enabling intuitive data access patterns.
+DynamoDB lets you use real business attributes as partition keys instead of generated IDs.
+For example, using `user_email` as the key ensures each record is unique while also making it easier to organize and query data in ways that match how the application actually uses it.

 For additional query flexibility during the migration phase, Global Secondary Indexes (GSI) can provide alternate access paths based on `userID` or `username` attributes without impacting primary table performance.